Nervous System 101: Why You Feel the Way You Feel

 …that’s your nervous system talking.

-Understanding it is one of the most empowering things you can do for your mental health.
-So, let’s break it down.
+Understanding your nervous system is one of the most empowering things you can do for your mental health.

 🌡️ Your Nervous System Isn’t Broken—It’s Protective